xykivo/percipio/issues/bzl_cc_libs_includes/readme.md

 As can be seen above the foo include path is _not_ passed transitively when compiling app, and the -I options is used for include paths.
-However the app must cc_binary rule must now add the foo include path to its copts even though it does not directly depend on it - it's not in its deps list.
+However the app cc_binary rule must now add the foo include path to its copts even though it does not directly depend on it - it's not in its deps list.
 This is because bar depends on foo, so app has a transitive dependency on foo.